-In the last resort, states are not the bearers of ultimate value.36 They exist for the sake of human individuals.
-To use Kant's terminology, they are not ends in themselves, but means for the nurture, protection, and freedom of those who are ends in themselves.
-This is acknowledged in the philosophy of municipal law, when it is said that the state exists for the sake of its citizens, not the other way around.
-I believe the same is true in the international arena, where states are recognized by IL as trustees for the people committed to their care.
-37 As trustees, they are supposed to operate lawfully and in a way that is mindful that the peaceful and ordered world that is sought in IL -a world in which violence is restrained or mitigated, a world in which travel, trade, and cooperation are possible-is something sought not for the sake of national sovereigns themselves, but for the sake of the millions of men, women, communities, and businesses who are committed to their care.
-These millions are the ones who are likely to suffer if the international order is disrupted; they are the ones whose prosperity is secure when the international order is secure.
+the international order is disrupted; they are the ones whose prosperity is secure when the international order is secure.
 Their well-being, not the well-being of sovereign nation-states, is the ultimate end of IL.
 Nowhere is this clearer than in the role of IL in articulating a set of common standards for the protection of human rights.
 A pedant might see this as a departure from the essentially intergovernmental character of IL.
-In reality, though, this is the consummation of the concept that the government is a trustee for its people's interests: ultimately, IL is oriented to the well-being of human individuals, rather than the freedom of states.
+In reality, though, this is a consummation of the concept that a government is a trustee for its people's interests: ultimately, IL is oriented to the well-being of human individuals, rather than the freedom of states.